 These failures have occurred across a variety of business lines.
 Some are more exposed than others to market risk or credit risk.
-All have some exposure to operational risk.
+All have some exposure to operational risk, however.

 Commercial banking is exposed mainly to credit risk, less so to operational risk, and least to market risk.
 Investment banking, trading, and treasury management have greater exposure to market risk.
-By contrast, business lines such as retail brokerage and asset management are exposed primarily to operational risk.
-Asset managers, for instance, take no market risk since they act as agents for the investors.
+On the other hand, business lines such

+Type of Risk Definition Market Bank Credit Bank Operations risk Losses due to complex systems and processes High risk Medium risk Ops. settlement risk Lost interest/fines due to failed settlements High risk Low risk Model risk Losses due to imperfect model or data High risk Low risk Fraud risk Reputational/financial damage due to fraud High risk Low risk Misselling risk Losses due to unsuitable sales Medium risk Medium risk Legal risk Reputational/financial damage due to fraud High risk Medium risk as retail brokerage and asset management are exposed primarily to operational risk.
+Asset managers assume no direct market risk since they act as agents for the investors.
 If they act in breach of guidelines, however, they may be liable to clients for their losses, which represents operational risk.

-Type of Risk Definition Market Bank Credit Bank Operations risk Losses due to complex systems and processes High risk Medium risk Ops. settlement risk Lost interest/fines due to failed settlements High risk Low risk Model risk Losses due to imperfect model or data High risk Low risk Fraud risk Reputational/financial damage due to fraud High risk Low risk Misselling risk Losses due to unsuitable sales Medium risk Medium risk Legal risk Reputational/financial damage due to fraud High risk Medium risk